return42/sphkerneldoc/doc/linux_src_doc/drivers/net/phy/phy_c.rst

         the target phy_device struct

 .. _`phy_sanitize_settings.description`:

 Description
 -----------

-Description: Make sure the PHY is set to supported speeds and duplexes.
+Make sure the PHY is set to supported speeds and duplexes.
 Drop down by one in this order:  1000/FULL, 1000/HALF, 100/FULL, 100/HALF, 10/FULL, 10/HALF.

 .. _`phy_ethtool_sset`: